 The Library Photo Archives collection dates back to the World’s Columbian Exposition of 1893.
 It comprises over 300,000 images in the areas of Anthropology, Botany, Geology, and Zoology.
 The collection also documents the history and architecture of the Museum, its exhibitions, staff and scientific expeditions.

-- Contact Photo Archives
+- Message from the Photo Archives

 - Field Museum on Flickr Commons